 - You have the right to be treated with respect.

 - You have the right to privacy and confidentiality.
 All of your personal information will remain confidential.
 If you wish SafePlace to release any information about you or the services you receive, you will need to sign a release of information with a staff member.
-We may use some of your information for statistical reports required by our funders but will not include your name or be attached to your name in reports.

 - You have the right to be heard and to file a complaint if you are dissatisfied with any services.
 Call 360-786-8754.